ruggi/calfred/README.md

 - "tomorrow buy groceries at 5 pm"
 - "sync meeting on Aug 17 at 4pm for 2 hours"
 - "run for 2 hours next wednesday at 5pm"
+- "all hands next wednesday at 5pm PDT"

 ## Updating